 ☐ Solar shower: small “solo” showers heat up faster and are easier to use

-☐ Bathing wipes: pre-moistened disposable towels
+☐ Bathing wipes: pre-moistened disposable cleansing towels

-☐ Small bags: stuff sacs, zip locks or similar for organizing items in your dry bag
+☐ Small bags: stuff sacks, zip-close bags, or similar for organizing items in your dry bag

-☐ Whisk broom: small (no long handle).
-To sweep wet sand off of tent and ground tarp
+☐ Whisk broom: small (no long handle), to sweep wet sand off of tent and ground tarp

 ☐ Lightweight cord and clothespins for drying clothes